gurumarv/sabiBank/README.md

 Key Features:

-1.Spring Boot Framework: Built on top of the Spring Boot framework, SabiBank offers a scalable and flexible architecture, facilitating rapid development and deployment of banking services.
+1. Spring Boot Framework: Built on top of the Spring Boot framework, SabiBank offers a scalable and flexible architecture, facilitating rapid development and deployment of banking services.

-2.Spring Security Integration: With Spring Security, SabiBank implements robust authentication and authorization mechanisms, safeguarding sensitive financial data and operations against unauthorized access and malicious attacks.
+2. Spring Security Integration: With Spring Security, SabiBank implements robust authentication and authorization mechanisms, safeguarding sensitive financial data and operations against unauthorized access and malicious attacks.

-3.JWT Token Authentication: SabiBank utilizes JWT tokens for secure authentication, enabling seamless communication between clients and the API while maintaining stateless session management.
+3. JWT Token Authentication: SabiBank utilizes JWT tokens for secure authentication, enabling seamless communication between clients and the API while maintaining stateless session management.
 This ensures efficient handling of authentication without the need for server-side sessions.

-4.Swagger Documentation: SabiBank is documented using Swagger, providing interactive and comprehensive API documentation.
+4. Swagger Documentation: SabiBank is documented using Swagger, providing interactive and comprehensive API documentation.
 Developers can easily explore and understand the API endpoints, request/response schemas, and authentication mechanisms, streamlining the integration process and reducing development time.

-5.Banking Operations: SabiBank supports a variety of essential banking operations:
+5. Banking Operations: SabiBank supports a variety of essential banking operations:

 Log In: Authenticate users and generate JWT tokens for authorized access.
 Create Account: Register new user accounts with associated banking details.